 An alternative, free, video, and screen capturing application is Screen-o-matic.com.
 The limitations of the free version are the lack of editing capabilities and limit of 15 minutes.
 The pro version only costs $18 and includes automatic speech-to-text captioning, as well as other editing features.

 For Mac user, you have Apple's QuickTime Player (quick capture) or iMovie (video production and editing) installed on your computer.
+See how-to guides in the box below.

 Additionally, the Library has Camtasia Studio 9 video production and editing software installed on two computers in the Faculty Development Room (BL112).
 This license also comes with SnagIT, an image capturing and editing tool.
 Camtasia Studio and SnagIT are TechSmith tools, which offer great video tutorials.
 For example, watch this video tutorial to learn how to use the captioning features in Camtasia Studio 9.